Nivedita021/Nivedita021/README.md

 - I am also into web development, having made a few REACT and MERN stack projects in the learning process.

+- Currently, I am an SDE - 1 at Amazon with full-stack development experience.

-- Previously, I was a SWE - Intern at Atlassian.
-Recently, I completed a 6 month Internship at Amazon as a Front-end engineer Intern.
+- Previously, I was a FEE - Intern at Amazon and a SWE intern at Atlassian.

 ## Connect with me: